Domain Generalization using Causal Matching: MatchDG: Matching without objects

-To implement \mdg\, we build a $p \times q$ data matrix containing $q-1$ positive matches for each input and then sample mini-batches from this matrix.
-The last layer of the contrastive loss network is considered as the learnt representation.
-Algorithm~\ref{alg:matchdg} provides an overview; details are in Suppl.~\ref{app:impl}.
-We implement \mdg\ as a 2-phase method, unlike previous methods~\cite{motiian2017ccsa,dou2019masf} that employed class-based contrastive loss as a regularizer with ERM.
+\xhdr{The importance of using two phases.} We implement \mdg\ as a 2-phase method, unlike previous methods~\cite{motiian2017ccsa,dou2019masf} that employed class-based contrastive loss as a regularizer with ERM.
 This is to avoid the classification loss interfering with the goal of learning an invariant representation across domains (e.g., in datasets where one of the domains has many more samples than others).
 Therefore, we first learn the match function using only the contrastive loss.
 Our results in Suppl.~\ref{sm:metrics-phase2} show that the two-phase method provides better overlap with ground-truth perfect matches than optimizing classification and matching simultaneously.

+To implement \mdg\, we build a $p \times q$ data matrix containing $q-1$ positive matches for each input and then sample mini-batches from this matrix.
+The last layer of the contrastive loss network is considered as the learnt representation (see Algorithm~\ref{alg:matchdg}; details are in Suppl.~\ref{app:impl}).